 In 1995, Tasreen’s life was forever changed when her younger brother Tariq, a twenty-year-old student at San Diego State University, was murdered during a gang-involved robbery.
 In an act of deep compassion, her family chose to forgive the fourteen year-old assailant, Tony Hicks who was sentenced to 25 years to life in prison.
 Her father, Azim Khamisa, saw there were victims on both ends of the gun and he began the foundation in an effort to stop youth violence.
 Tasreen relocated from Seattle, WA in 1998 to join her father in creating an organization dedicated to making a difference in the lives of children.
 Tasreen played a vital part in the release of Tony from prison.

 Tasreen is a respected administrator and social justice leader with a BA is Sociology from the University of Washington.
-She has seventeen years of administrative experience in program management, daily operational oversight, staffing and supervision, fiscal control, and board development.
+She has twenty years of administrative experience in program management, daily operational oversight, staffing and supervision, fiscal control, and board development.
 She is highly skilled in resource development strategies including donor outreach and management, fundraising, public relations, and donation database systems.
 As an educator, Tasreen is a dynamic public speaker and facilitator.
 She has excellent presentation skills with experience in conducting seminars, workshops, and training activities with children and adults.
-She has been instrumental in the development of educational programming designed to teach and support healthy social-emotional development especially with vulnerable, at-risk youth populations.
+She has been instrumental in the development of educational programming designed to teach and support healthy social-emotional development especially with vulnerable youth populations.

+Tasreen is a proud mom of 3 kids, Shahin, Khalil and Miya.
 Through her commitment, perseverance, and leadership qualities, Ms. Khamisa has led TKF in becoming a nationally acclaimed and recognized organization.
 Being true to her brother Tariq’s philosophy of “living by giving,” Tasreen has found her path of forgiveness, joy, love and peace by living her passionate purpose to serve children.